-First, the numbers.
-FM radio is restricted (by FCC regulation) to a frequency response of 30-15k Hz.
-Pretty similar to your typical cassette player.
-Likewise, the SNR of the FM tuner in a typical aftermarket stereo is similar to a good tape player: around 70 dB.
+First, some numbers.
+FM radio is restricted (by FCC regulation) to a frequency response of 30-15kHz, which is not full frequency response.
 When you use an FM adapter to pipe in your tunes, the music is fed into your radio over an FM frequency — the radio thinks it's just another radio station.
 So theoretically, we can expect the music from our portable to sound about as good as a typical FM station.

 There are two types of FM adapters to choose from, wireless and wired FM transmitters.
 A wireless FM transmitter broadcasts your music over the air to the stereo's FM tuner, just like the real incoming radio signals.
-It's much easier to use, but the wireless transmitter is directly competing with all of those radio signals and other FM interference bouncing around inside and outside of your car.
-So, we can expect that of the two FM options, a wired transmitter will be our best bet for sound quality.
-Wireless FM adapters are quick and easy, but for long drives, especially through populated areas, you'll probably be better served by a wired option.
+It's easier to install but the wireless transmitter is directly competing with all of those radio signals and other FM interference bouncing around inside and outside of your car.
+So while they're convenient, you can expect some sound interference, especially in populated areas.

 The bottom line for best sound quality

-The quality of the source does matter
+The quality of the source matters

 What are the options for your vehicle?